Keepkey Hardware Wallet Review

 the bridge) however, I quickly got used to managing the device from a button and enjoyed the ease of being able to simply press a button in my browser to send/ receive.
 As soon as I began the process of sending Bitcoin to myself the device generated an unused address and prompted me to check this matched what was displayed on the screen.
 I sent 700 bits from our Changetip wallet to the device and waited for confirmations.

-I attempted sending by browsing to a page which I knew contained a protip address, hoping that Keepkey would detect the address, allow me to click on it and send however, this was not offered as an option, but would be a good addition to future firmware.
-Instead I clicked on the icon and manually pasted in the address.
+I attempted sending by browsing to a page which I knew contained a protip address, hoping that Keepkey would detect the address, allow me to click on it and send, however, this was not offered as an option but would be a good addition in the future.
+I, stead I clicked on the icon and manually pasted in the address.
 I was then prompted to enter my 6 digit passcode and confirm by clicking the button on the top of the device.
 The transactions were then displayed under the transaction tab where I was able to view more information about each via Blockcypher.

 Overall, the Keepkey is a great device, the Oled display and one button makes actually physically using the device a lot easier than others and it stands apart in terms of its professional design.
 The plugins are easy to install and use, but the lack of a web wallet took a bit of getting used to, however after less than half an hour I enjoyed the flexibility.
 The only negative I found with the device was the lack of options within the plugin: The ability to send directly from a link and being able to label sending addresses would be welcome additions, the latter of course, is available when using the Keepkey with software such as Electrum or Multbit.